bio-tools/biotoolsRegistry/biohackathon.md

 ### Task 4: EDAM applications (discussion & hacking)
 EDAM is used (or being considered) in a variety of contexts.
 There is an opportunity for developers on projects that are using (or considering) EDAM to discuss their requirements and work with the EDAM developers.

-## Day 4 (Nov 15): Subject tbd
+## Day 5 (Nov 16): Planning & coordination
-The topic of the fourth day will be decided upon during the hackathon, depending upon interest and progress on previous days:

-1. things outstanding from previous days
-2. something else, *e.g.*
+The final day will be reserved to finishing off, and discussing and planning next steps around collaborations of EDAM and bio.tools with other projects.

+## More ...
+We can work on other topics, depending upon interest and progress as we proceed:

 * workflows in bio.tools: modelling, visualisation and curation
 * evaluation of [EDAM Browser](https://ifb-elixirfr.github.io/edam-browser/) (see [GitHub](https://github.com/IFB-ElixirFr/edam-browser)) ontology browser; issues, features and next steps
 * evaluation of bio.tools content from an end-user perspective: annotation consistency, EDAM coverage, content views *etc*
 * integration of bio.tools and biocontainers.pro
 * integration of bio.tools and Galaxy

-If you are particularly interested in a topic, mail Jon Ison [mailto:jison@bioinformatics@dtu.dk]
+If you're particularly interested in a topic, mail Jon Ison [mailto:jison@bioinformatics@dtu.dk]

-## Day 5 (Nov 16): Planning & coordination

-The final day will be reserved to finishing off, and discussing and planning next steps around collaborations of EDAM and bio.tools with other projects.